saran02-Git/Staticfiles-CICD/README.md

    - Amazon EKS pulls the latest image from DockerHub
    - Application is deployed to the cluster
 6. Service exposes the application through AWS LoadBalancer
-7. Grafana is used to monitor application and cluster health.[file:19]
+7. Grafana & Prometheus is used to monitor application and cluster health.

 Technologies Used:
 AWS